- South Africa’s dairy industry compares favourably with the world’s top dairy industries in farming methods and

 - Total Mixed Rations for Dairy Cattle

 The 6th of the Agricultural Marketing Extension Papers on www.daff.gov.za is a document about marketing dairy products.
-Find more on this and other documents from the Department of Agriculture, Forestry and Fisheries (DAFF) under the “Websites & publications” heading below.
+Find more on this and other documents from the Department of Agriculture, Land Reform and Rural Development (DALRRD) under the “Websites & publications” heading below.

 National strategy and government contacts